 What more can be said about these?
 Well I’ll tell you!
 For starters, they may be the best reference headphone that you can buy.
 This is across the board pretty much a consensus among-st audiophiles.
 I will never forget the first time I read this review on amazon.
 The reviewer claimed that buying the HD 600 would revolutionize not only the music you may listen to in the future, but also what you already own!
 It’s a very powerful concept that stuck with me.
 Being able to re-discover old sounds is something that is truly priceless and timeless.
 Everyone loves music.
 Imagine if the feeling you got from an old album was like hearing it for the first time again, only better and completely amazing?

 That’s what these headphones provide.
-They provide the subtlety and details you’ve never heard before in recordings.
-They also reveal quite a bit of flaws in a mix/master, so be weary that these headphones were made for good quality recordings from good sources.
+They give you the subtlety and details you’ve never heard before in recordings.
+They also reveal quite a bit of flaws in a mix/master, so be wary that these headphones were made for good quality recordings from good sources.
+I have listened to them with 192 kbps Spotify songs, but I would highly recommend to try and stick to 256, 320, high quality WAV or FLAC.
 Also make sure to purchase a decent enough amp to power these correctly.
 At 300 Ohms, it is pretty much mandatory.
+How to choose a headphone amp!
 I will get into amps more a little later!

 What they are good for/with: